Mehmed III

 Mehmed III (محمد ثالث, Meḥmed-i sālis; III.
 Mehmed; 26 May 1566 – 22 December 1603) was the sultan of the Ottoman Empire from 1595 until his death in 1603.

 Mehmed was known for ordering the execution of his brothers and leading the army in the Long Turkish War, during which the Ottoman army was victorious at the Battle of Keresztes.
 This victory was however undermined by some military losses such as in Győr and Nikopol.
 He also ordered the successful quelling of the Jelali rebellions.
 The sultan also communicated with the court of Elizabeth I on the grounds of stronger commercial relations and in the hopes of England to ally with the Ottomans against the Spanish.

 Early life

-Mehmed was born at the Manisa Palace on 26 May 1566, during the reign of his great-grandfather, Suleiman the Magnificent.
-He was the son of Murad III, himself the son of Selim II, who was the son of Sultan Suleiman and Hurrem Sultan.
-His mother was Safiye Sultan, an Albanian from the Dukagjin Highlands.
-His great-grandfather Suleiman I died the year he was born, and his grandfather became the new sultan, Selim II.
-His grandfather Selim II died when Mehmed was eight, and Mehmed's father, Murad III, became sultan in 1574.
-Murad died in 1595, when Mehmed was 28 years old.
+Prince Mehmet arriving from the Old Palace in 1581-83.
+Sehinsahname 1592 (TSMK, B.200).

+Mehmed was born at the Manisa Palace on 26 May 1566 to Şehzade Murad and his concubine Safiye, an Albanian from the Dukagjin Highlands.
+He was the grandson of Şehzade Selim and his Haseki, Nurbanu Sultan, and the great-grandson of Sultan Suleiman the Magnificent and his Haseki, Hürrem Sultan (d.
+1558).
+At the time of Mehmed's birth, Suleiman was still the reigning sultan of the Ottoman Empire.
+Upon hearing the news of the birth of his great-grandson, Suleiman gave him the name Mehmed after his own great-grandfather, Mehmed the Conqueror, to honor him.

+Suleiman I died later the same year of Mehmed's birth during the Siege of Szigetvár in September 1566, and Mehmed's grandfather, Selim, succeeded him as the new sultan.
+When Selim II died in December 1574, Mehmed's father, Murad, succeeded him as Murad III.
+Mehmed was eight years old at the time.

-Mehmed spent most of his time in Manisa with his parents and his teacher, Ibrahim Efendi.
-His circumcision took place on 29 May 1582 when he was 16 years old.
+Mehmed spent most of his childhood and adolescence in Manisa, where he was raised with his family and educated by his tutors, including Ibrahim Efendi.
+His circumcision ceremony took place on 29 May 1582, when he was 16 years old.

+Murad III died in January 1595, when Mehmed was 28 years old.
+Mehmed then succeeded his father as the new sultan.